AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    Note
    🗒 The `playground/` directory will be ignored.
-   🗒 Changes made to the `playground/` directory should not be committed.
+   🗒 Changes made to the `playground/` directory will not be committed.

 ---